Our Services

 While waiting to see a healthcare provider, you can:

-If you're experiencing concerning symptoms and want to understand what might be happening before your doctor's appointment, try using a Medically approved LLM Symptom Checker Chat Bot to get personalized insights based on your specific symptoms.
-While it's not a substitute for an in-person exam, it can help you prepare better questions for your healthcare provider and understand whether you need urgent care.
+If you're experiencing concerning symptoms and want to understand what might be happening before your doctor's appointment, you can check your symptoms with a free AI-powered assessment tool to get personalized insights based on your specific combination of heart palpitations and exhaustion.
+This can help you prepare better questions for your healthcare provider and understand whether your symptoms need urgent attention.

 Call emergency services (for example, dial 911) or go to the nearest emergency department if you experience: